alexphelps/server-error-pages/README.md

 ### [Go to the Demo Site](http://alexphelps.github.io/Server-Error-Pages/)

 **Quick Details**
-* Unbranded and generic informational text for the user
 * No setup required, all links to or text that includes the domain is generated automatically with javascript.
 * Single HTML files, no directory structure required.
+* Unbranded but pertinent informational text for the user.
 * Javascript to get the current domain for content.
 * Based on Bootstrap 3
 * Uses Bootstrap CDN from NetDNA